Filmation (game engine): Development

 When Filmation was introduced a year later, it featured far more complex graphics and environments than any isometric title yet, garnering Knight Lore much attention and critical acclaim.
 Ultimate Play the Game first described the engine in the Knight Lore manual thus:

-Knight Lore was followed six months later by Alien 8 and in 1986 by Pentagram.
+Knight Lore was followed three months later by Alien 8 and in 1986 by Pentagram.
 A second engine, Filmation II, was introduced in 1985 and used in two titles, Nightshade and Gunfright.
 This new version of the engine introduced large scrolling environments (much like Ant Attack's) rather than flip-screens.
 To avoid obscuring the player character, streets and buildings rendered by this engine would disappear to their outlines when the player character walked behind them, and the ability to flip the viewpoint through 180 degrees with a press of the Z key was introduced.
 Although Filmation II increased the graphical complexity of the titles that used it, the gameplay was simplified; the player was no longer able to jump (and indeed had no reason to) and was confined to essentially simpler environments, with no obstacles other than the buildings themselves.
 This simplification resulted in Nightshade and Gunfright being more straightforward shooter games than the puzzle based Filmation I titles.

 Two later games, Martianoids and Bubbler, were developed by U.S. Gold (and published on the Ultimate Play the Game label) which also used scrolling 3D environments, though neither made explicit use of the Filmation II engine.
-Both had similarities to Filmation II, though Martianoids did not use a true isometric perspective and Bubbler had more in common with Atari's Marble Madness than previous Filmation titles.
+Both had similarities to Filmation II, though Martianoids did not use a true isometric perspective and Bubbler had more in common with Atari Games' Marble Madness than previous Filmation titles.

 Ultimate's final, unreleased title, Mire Mare, was long thought to have been Filmation-based, but in the late 1990s Rare revealed that it would actually have been more like the top-down Sabre Wulf, the first title based around the Sabreman character.